 This approach allows individuals to identify their own skill gaps and grow your company's creative capabilities.
 "Right now I'm taking a CSS3 and an HTML5 class," says Barbara Moser, graphic designer at Tampa General Hospital.
 "There's no reason for any designer not to know code anymore.
 You have to know code to implement your own ideas.
 You can't just give it to the coders because they have their own initiatives."

-To learn more about the Creative Team of the Future, download The Creative Group's new report, Innovation in the House: Creativity Lessons From Five Top In-House Creative Teams.
+To learn more, download The Creative Group's report, Innovation in the House: Creativity Lessons From Five Top In-House Creative Teams.